G51DHU/nano-react-app-template-js/README.md

 # Nano React App Default Javascript Template

-The default template project for [nano-react-app](https://github.com/G51DHU/nano-react-app).
+The default template project for [nano-react-app](https://github.com/G51DHU/template-js).

+---

+>**Note:**

+  - ".js" files wont be parsed as JSX, so make sure to rename  JS files containing JSX syntax to end with ".jsx" instead of ".js".
+---

+## NPM

   - `npm start` — This will spawn a development server with a default port of `3000`.

   - `npm run build` — This will output a production build in the `dist` directory.

 ## Custom port